sourcegraph/learn/videos/how-to-integrate-sourcegraph-into-your-workflows.md

 ---
-title: How to integrate Sourcegraph into your workflows
+title: How to integrate Sourcegraph into your workflows with GitHub and VS Code extensions
 authorSlug: marek-zaluski
 authorDisplayName: Marek Zaluski
 tags: [video, Sourcegraph, IDE, git, Sourcegraph Cloud]